uvarc/rc-website/content/userinfo/rivanna/storage.md

 # Request Additional Storage

-Researchers can lease additional storage, **Value** or **Project** storage, for **sharing public or moderately sensitive data** within a research group.
-Value and Project storage volumes are mounted on Rivanna and can also be accessed from local workstations.
+Researchers can lease additional storage, **Research Standard** or **Research Project** storage, for **sharing public or moderately sensitive data** within a research group.
+Research Standard and Research Project storage volumes are mounted on Rivanna and can also be accessed from local workstations.
 [Learn more about our storage offerings](/userinfo/storage/#public--moderately-sensitive-data-storage).

 Storage requests can be placed through this form: